-- Alert Emergency Responders and tell them location and nature of hazard. - May be violently or explosively reactive. - · Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water course. - If safe, switch off electrical equipment until vapor fire hazard removed. - Use water delivered as a fine spray to control fire and cool adjacent area. - · Avoid spraying water onto liquid pools. - DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire.
+- Alert Emergency Responders and tell them location and nature of hazard. - May be violently or explosively reactive. - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water course. - Consider evacuation (or protect in place).

+- Fight fire from a safe distance, with adequate cover. - If safe, switch off electrical equipment until vapor fire hazard removed. - Use water delivered as a fine spray to control the fire and cool adjacent area. - Avoid spraying water onto liquid pools. - DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protective location. - If safe to do so, remove containers from path of fire.